f-coda/GNOSIS/README.md

 **Evaluation metrics**:

 - **Execution time**: refers to the total amount of time each algorithm requires to produce a solution
--  **Cost function**: This function calculates a cost based on the number of image replicas placed on the network as well as the transfer delays, in order to share the image between all network nodes.
+-  **Cost function**: This function calculates a cost based on the number of image replicas placed on the network as well as the transfer delays, in order to share the image between all network nodes
 - **Vertex cover set size**: the size of vertices in vertex cover

 ## Configuration File